EchelonX-Ray/subatomic/README.md

 /README.md - This file, where summary documentation is to be provied /LICENSE – The license under which this software is released.
 I retain ownership of the copywrite.
-/Contribution_Policy.md – My policy for accepting code contributions to this project /devel/ – Development tools
+/CONTRIBUTING.md – My policy for accepting code contributions to this project /devel/ – Development tools
-/src/ – Source Code
+/src/ – Source code
 /.git/ – Git files
 /.gitignore – Git ignore files
 /local/– A place to do local work.
 This directory is not tracked by Git.